 The Ganache (above) is a modern concrete house plan (#116-1015) designed after the luxury beach homes of the Caribbean coast and is part of the Barbados Collection.

-If you live in a geographic area that is prone to high winds, hurricane or tornado-prone areas there is a trend towards using concrete structural walls.
+If you live in a geographic area prone to high winds, hurricanes, or tornado-prone areas, there is a trend towards using concrete structural walls.
 These will stand up to fierce storms that would probably level a wood-frame home.

-By itself, cement is not all that strong, especially for supporting its own weight, however when it is placed under compression, it can hold a lot of weights.
-This is why when you see construction work being done with cement you almost always see rebar being put down before the cement is poured.
+By itself, cement is not all that strong, especially for supporting its own weight; however, when it is placed under compression, it can hold a lot of weight.
+This is why when you see construction work being done with cement, you almost always see rebar being put down before the cement is poured.
 This makes cement stronger.